-Just Shea is helping the 600,000 women who harvest shea in Ghana by giving them protective clothing to save them from snake bites, creating cooperative silos which will radically raise their income, thus increasing the number of their children who are educated.
+Just Shea aims to help the 600,000 women who harvest shea in Ghana by giving them protective clothing to save them from snake bites, creating cooperative silos which will radically raise their income, thus increasing the number of their children who are educated.
 Just Shea is a project of One Village Planet-Women's Development Initiative, a non-profit whose mission is to increase the ability for women to support their families through sustainable agriculture.
 Please join us.

 Harvesting shea is only women's work in Ghana and the 600,000 women harvesters must work before dawn or after dusk.
 This also the time when venomous snakes are awoken and bite 30,000 women.
 Just Shea was established to provide protective gear, hats, boots, and gloves to the shea harvesters, and to create a communal silo system to increase the profits to the harvesters by obviating their need to sit by the side of the road.
 Giving the women more income, time and better health.